PasHyde/relate/README.md

 text_4  70.370370  33.333333  62.962963   0.000000

 ```
-This is a clear way to organize and visualize the data.
+Symmetric matrix organizes and visualizes the data in a clear manner.
 However, one may wish to manipulate the output.
 For instance, some require the upper half of the matrix only:

 ```python
 import numpy as np